Key

 (Sumatra); njijor, njijœr, njor, ijor,

-etc. Going farther afield we find wau-niu and voa-niu in
+onjœ, etc. Going farther afield we find wau-niu and

-Madagascar (the name probably introduced with the plant itself by
+voa-niu in Madagascar (the name probably introduced with the

-and numerous other forms apparently derived from the Sanskritic
+narikela, and numerous other forms apparently derived from the

-narjil.
-In New Guinea nœ ajo is recorded, in the
+Sanskritic narjil.
+In New Guinea nœ ajo is recorded,

-New Hebrides maru, and in New Caledonia nu.
-In the
+in the New Hebrides maru, and in New Caledonia nu.
+In

-Philippines the coconut is universally known from north to south as
+the Philippines the coconut is universally known from north to south

 constant occurrence of this same root in such names as niu (Fiji,